cybercongress/go-cyber/docs/cyberd.md

 ## Abstract

 A consensus computer allows computing of provably relevant answers without opinionated blackbox intermediaries such as Google, Youtube, Amazon or Facebook.
 Stateless content-addressable peer-to-peer communication networks such as IPFS and stateful consensus computers such as Ethereum provide part of the solution, but there are at least three problems associated with implementation.
 Of course, the first problem is the subjective nature of relevance.
 The second problem is that it is hard to scale consensus computer for a huge knowledge graph.
 The third problem is that the quality of such a knowledge graph will suffer from different attack surfaces such as sybil, selfish behaviour of interacting agents.
 In this paper, we (1) define a protocol for provable consensus computing of relevance between IPFS objects based on Tendermint consensus of cyber•rank computed on GPU, (2) discuss implementation details and (3) design distribution and incentive scheme based on our experience.
 We believe the minimalistic architecture of the protocol is critical for the formation of a network of domain-specific knowledge consensus computers.
 As a result of our work some applications never existed before emerge.
-We expand the work including our vision on features we expect to work up to Genesis.
+We expand the work with our "after Genesis vision" on features and apps.

 ## Introduction to web3

 Original protocols of the Internet such as TCP/IP, DNS, URL, and HTTPS brought a web into the point where it is now.
 Along with all the benefits they have created they brought more problem to the table.
 Globality being a vital property of the web since inception is under real threat.
 The speed of connections degrades with network grow and from ubiquitous government interventions into privacy and security of web users.
-One property, not evident in the beginning, become important with everyday usage of the Internet: its ability to exchange permanent hyperlinks thus they [would not break after time has passed](https://ipfs.io/ipfs/QmNhaUrhM7KcWzFYdBeyskoNyihrpHvUEBQnaddwPZigcN).
+One property, not evident in the beginning, become important with everyday usage of the Internet: it's ability to exchange permanent hyperlinks thus they [would not break after time has passed](https://ipfs.io/ipfs/QmNhaUrhM7KcWzFYdBeyskoNyihrpHvUEBQnaddwPZigcN).
 Reliance on "one at a time ISP" architecture allows governments effectively censor packets.
 It is the last straw in a conventional web stack for every engineer who is concerned about the future of our children.

 Other properties while being not so critical are very desirable: offline and real-time.
 Average internet user being offline must have the ability to work with the state it has and after acquiring connection being able to sync with global state and continue to verify state's validity in realtime while having a connection.
 Now, these properties offered on the app level while such properties must be integrated into lower level protocols.

-The emergence of a [web3 stack](https://github.com/w3f/Web3-wiki/wiki) creates an opportunity for a new kind of Internet.
+The emergence of a [web3 stack](https://ipfs.io/ipfs/Qmf3eHU9idMUZgx6MKhCsFPWL24X9pDUi2ECqyH8UtBAMQ) creates an opportunity for a new kind of Internet.
 Community call it web3.
 We call it "The Great Web" as it is expected that some low level conventions must become immutable and not being changed for decades. e.g. immutable content links.
 It has a promise to remove problems of a conventional protocol stack and add to the web better speed and more accessible connection.
 However, as usual in a story with a new stack, new problems emerge.
 One of such problem is general-purpose search.
 Existing general-purpose search engines are restrictive centralized databases everybody forced to trust.
 These search engines were designed primarily for client-server architecture based on TCP/IP, DNS, URL and HTTPS protocols.
 Web3 creates a challenge and opportunity for a search engine based on developing technologies and specifically designed for them.
 Surprisingly the permission-less blockchain architecture itself allows organizing general purpose search engine in a way inaccessible for previous architectures.

 ## On adversarial examples problem